truenas/documentation/content/en/hub/tasks/advanced/tunables.md

 An optional description can be given.
 If you wish to create the system tunable but not immediately enable it, unset the *Enable* checkbox.
 Configured tunables remain in effect until deleted or *Enabled* is unset.

+Restarting the TrueNAS system after making sysctl changes is recommended.
+Some sysctls only take effect at system startup, and restarting the system guarantees that the setting values correspond with what is being used by the running system.

+Be careful when adding or editing the default tunables.
+Changing the default tunables can make the system unusable.